amirrh6/react-todos/README.md

 -   -   [ ] Add TODO page
 -   -   [ ] ...
 -   [ ] Use 'react-router-dom'
+-   [x] Use 'react-icons' for Font Awesome Icons
 -   [x] Fetch TODOs from a JSON file
 -   -   [ ] Update TODOs
 -   [ ] Fetch TODOs from a mock back-end like 'json-server'